microsoft/AcademicContent/Data Science Workshops/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

 	_Opening a function console_

-1. Execute the following commands in the function console to install the NPM [request](https://www.npmjs.com/package/request) package, the NPM [tedious](https://www.npmjs.com/package/tedious) package, and the [Azure Storage SDK for Node.js](https://www.npmjs.com/package/azure-storage) so your function can use them.
+1. Execute the following commands in the function console to install the NPM [request](https://www.npmjs.com/package/request) package, the NPM [tedious](https://www.npmjs.com/package/tedious) package, and the [Azure Storage SDK for Node.js](https://www.npmjs.com/package/azure-storage) so your function can use them, and ignore any warning messages that are displayed.

 	```
 	npm install request